How to Wire a 4-Way Light Switch, With Wiring Diagram

 For those readers that will be installing a whole new circuit, and are unfamiliar with physically getting wire from one place to another, an article on how to add an outlet contains valuable tips and instructions on the process.
 The process of pulling wire through walls, ceilings and attics is the same whether for lights or receptacles.

-The two wiring diagrams to the right are of a 3 way switch setup and the same basic setup with a 4 way light switch added (click a diagram to expand it to full size).
+The two wiring diagrams above are of a 3 way switch setup and the same basic setup with a 4 way light switch added.
 While the physical location of the 4 way switch may be anywhere, the electrical location of the switch is always between the two 3 way switches.
 If additional 4 way switches are needed, they will also go between the 3 way switches.
 Electrically, the 3 way switches are always the first and last in the line of switches.
 If you are not familiar with 3 way switches the link given near the top may be valuable and is suggested reading.

 When wiring in the 4 way switch it is most simply described as simply cutting the two traveler wires (the two wires that go between the two 3 way switches and terminate on each switch) and putting two wires from one switch on the top two terminals of the 4 way switch while putting the other two wires from the other switch on the bottom two terminals.